nadavfima/investments-portfolio-kt-cli/README.md

 The scraper uses a Chrome Driver with Selenium in order to navigate and scrape the webpages.

-The `PortfolioScraper` class is abstract and can be implements for various websites/platforms.
+The `PortfolioScraper` class is abstract and can be implemented for additional websites/platforms.

 ## Installation Guide